 • Arkansas: Fully reopened.
 Gov. Asa Hutchinson (R) on Sept.
 28 announced that he would not renew the state’s public health emergency related to COVID-19, which had just expired.
 Previously, he signed a bill that bans state and local mask mandates and another that prohibits state and local agencies from requiring proof of vaccination to travel, to participate in education or to receive services (vaccine passports).

 • Colorado: Fully reopened.
-The health department ordered hospitals to stop performing cosmetic procedures that, if delayed for up to six months, will not cause harm to life, limb or function.
-The order said the limitation is due to a staff shortage in hospital facilities caused by the pandemic.
-It’s effective Nov.
-1 and expires Dec.
-1. Individuals 12 and older who are not fully vaccinated must wear a mask indoors in certain settings, such as health care facilities and prisons.
+Individuals 12 and older who are not fully vaccinated must wear a mask indoors in certain settings, such as health care facilities and prisons.
 Everyone 2 and older must wear a mask when using public transportation, regardless of vaccination status.
 On Aug.
 30, the health board voted to pass a vaccine mandate for health care workers.
-Workers must be vaccinated by Oct.
-31. Individuals can seek a medical or religious exemption.
+Workers were required to be vaccinated by Oct.
+31. Individuals could seek a medical or religious exemption.
 Beginning Sept.
-20, all state government employees must either be fully vaccinated or receive COVID-19 tests twice per week.
+20, all state government employees had to be either fully vaccinated or receive COVID-19 tests twice per week.

 • Connecticut: Gov. Ned Lamont (D) lifted most business restrictions on May 19.
 He extended, through Feb.
-15, 2022, an order that requires unvaccinated individuals to wear a mask in indoor public spaces.
+15, an order that requires unvaccinated individuals to wear a mask in indoor public spaces.
 New Haven Mayor Justin Elicker has mandated that individuals wear a mask in indoor public areas, regardless of their vaccination status.
-Masks are required in private indoor businesses and places of employment where social distancing cannot be maintained.
+Also in New Haven, masks are required in private indoor businesses and places of employment where social distancing cannot be maintained.
 On Sept.
 10, Lamont signed an order that mandates COVID-19 vaccines for state employees.
 Workers were required to be vaccinated by Sept.
 27. Certain employees may be eligible to forgo the vaccine and opt for weekly testing.
 In some circumstances, individuals with a medical condition or sincerely held religious beliefs may be exempt.
 A similar mandate applies to long-term care employees.
 On Jan.
 6, Lamont signed an order that requires state hospital employees and employees of long-term care facilities to get a COVID-19 vaccine booster.

 • Delaware: Fully reopened.
 Gov. John Carney (D) had announced that employees of the state, long-term care homes and health care facilities must show proof of vaccination by Sept.
 30 or submit to weekly testing.
 Employees and volunteers in K-12 schools had to show proof of vaccination by Nov.
 1 or submit to weekly testing.
 Employees and visitors to state facilities must wear a mask.